fastify/fastify-dx/packages/fastify-dx-react/README.md

 </td>
 <td width="600px"><br>

 The `server.js` file is your application entry point.
 It's the file that runs everything.
 It boots a Fastify server configured with [**fastify-vite**]() and **Fastify DX for React** as a renderer adapter to **fastify-vite**.

-The `client.js` file is your Vite server entry point, it's the file that provides your client bundle (which runs in the Vite-enriched environment) to the plain Node.js environment where Fastify runs.

-The `context.js` file is the universal [route context]() initialization module.
+The `client/context.js` file is the universal [route context]() initialization module.
 Any named exports from this file are attached to the RouteContext class prototype on the server, preventing them from being reassigned on every request.
 The `default` export from this file, however, runs for every request so you can attach any request-specific data to it.

-The `index.html` file is the root HTML template of the application, which Vite uses as the client bundling entry point.
+The `client/index.html` file is the root HTML template of the application, which Vite uses as the client bundling entry point.
 You can expand this file with additional `<meta>` and `<link>` tags if you wish, provided you don't remove any of the placeholders.
 This files links to `/dx:mount.js`, which is a virtual module provided by Fastify DX.
 Virtual modules are covered [later in this README]().

-The `pages/` directory contains your route modules, whose paths are dynamically inferred from the directory structure itself.
+The `client/pages/` directory contains your route modules, whose paths are dynamically inferred from the directory structure itself.
 You can change this behavior easily.
 More on this [later in this README]().

+The `client/index.js` file is your Vite server entry point, it's the file that provides your client bundle (which runs in the Vite-enriched environment) to the Node.js environment where Fastify runs.

-> Right now, it's mostly a **boilerplate file** because it must exist but it will also probably never need to be changed.
+> <sub>Right now, it's mostly a **boilerplate file** because it must exist but it will also probably never need to be changed.</sub>

 It exports your application's root React component (must be named `create`), the application routes (must be named `routes`) and the universal route context [initialization module]() (must be named `context` and have a dynamic module import so Fastify DX can pick up both its `default` and named exports.